-Activating Background Knowledge Middle School Example Lesson Plan

-Materials: lesson plan; teacher and student copies of Martin Luther King, Jr.'s "I Have A Dream" speech; t-chart graphic organizer for teacher; t-chart graphic organizer for students; and paper and pencils

-Optional materials: whiteboard, markers, and projector

-Additional resource: For more on activating background knowledge, read the Iowa Reading Research Center blog post The Journey Is the Treasure: Providing Just the Right Amount of Background Knowledge to Support Reading Comprehension by IRRC Literacy Consultant Jen Knight, Ph.D., and IRRC Director Deborah K. Reed, Ph.D.

-Set Goal and Purpose

-We are going to learn a strategy that will help us understand what we read.
+Activating Background Knowledge Middle School Example Lesson Materials: lesson plan; teacher and student copies of Martin Luther King, Jr.'s "I Have A Dream" speech; t-chart graphic organizers for teacher and students; paper and pencils Optional materials: whiteboard, markers, and projector Additional Resource: For more on activating background knowledge, read the Iowa Reading Research Center blog post "The Journey Is the Treasure: Providing Just the Right Amount of Background Knowledge to Support Reading Comprehension" by Jen Knight, Ph.D., and Deborah K. Reed, Ph.D.
+Set Goal and Purpose We are going to learn a strategy that will help us understand what we read.
 Good readers use what they already know about a topic to help them make sense of new information.
 Today we are going to practice doing that before we read and while we are reading a book.
 We are going to activate our background knowledge or think about what we already know about a topic.
 This will help us make connections and understand what we are reading.
+Review First, let's review what it means to make connections.